 Facility management with the 4 R’s

-The first R, React, involves Facilities Managers working with other key departments to deal with the immediate emergency, react to threats to business operations and begin to understand the situation.
+The first R, React, involves Facilities Managers working with other key departments to deal with the immediate emergency.
+React to threats to business operations and begin to understand the situation.

 Many FMs experienced the React stage in March 2020, when the UK went into lockdown for the first time.
 Examples of how FMs and key departments may have reacted to this crisis include:

-· Instructing employees to work from home, and supporting them to do this
+- Instructing employees to work from home, and supporting them to do this

-· Implementing a safety plan for employees who needed to stay at work (keyworkers)
+- Implementing a safety plan for employees who needed to stay at work (key workers)

-· Responding to changes in employment law (furlough, holidays, self-certification)
+- Responding to changes in employment law (furlough, holidays, self-certification)

-· Ensuring business-critical operations still go ahead
+- Ensuring business-critical operations still go-ahead

-· Responding to IT support requests
+- Responding to IT support requests

-· Ensuring data security is upheld while devices are offsite
+- Ensuring data security is upheld while devices are offsite

-· Keeping empty buildings secure and safe
+- Keeping empty buildings secure and safe

-· Deal with disrupted commercial contractual obligations
+- Deal with disrupted commercial contractual obligations

-· Introduce new communication methods for employees, including video
+- Introduce new communication methods for employees, including video

-In the event of an unexpected crisis it is normal for response teams to begin the situation in react mode; during this time teams will work in a tense environment as they react to the ever-changing situation.
-As teams become more confident with the immediate emergency, they begin to move into the second R; Respond.
+In the event of an unexpected crisis, it is normal for response teams to begin the situation in react mode.
+During this time, teams will work in a tense environment as they react to the ever-changing situation.
+As teams become more confident with the immediate emergency, they begin to move into the second R: Respond.

-Once the immediate emergency is under control, crisis teams are able to respond to the situation at hand and come up with a plan to be able to recover from the crisis.
+Once the immediate emergency is under control, crisis teams are able to respond to the situation at hand and come up with a plan to recover from the crisis.
 In the case of the pandemic, the response was guided by Governmental legislation and regional directives that were in force locally.

 Examples of how crisis teams may respond to the pandemic are:

-· The development of new online communication tools
+- The development of new online communication tools

-· Workplace risk assessment and action plans
+- Workplace risk assessment and action plans

-· Amendments to commercial contracts; new deadlines or commitments
+- Amendments to commercial contracts; new deadlines or commitments

-· Rotas for management and maintenance of empty buildings
+- Rotas for management and maintenance of empty buildings

-· Review and changes to current budget spend
+- Review and changes to current budget spend

 Workplace risk assessment and action plans

 This challenge has been allocated mainly to HR departments.
 Acas, the employee and employer rights professional body, details safe working to be a responsibility of HR departments.
 This is largely due to the fact that employee safety is the responsibility of HR teams.

 Examples of how a crisis team may look to recover from the pandemic are:

-· Updated and new HR policies
+- Updated and new HR policy

-· Introduction of workforce bubbles
+- Introduction of workforce bubbles

-· Workplace safety methods
+- Workplace safety methods

-· Introduce cloud-based storage
+- Introduce cloud-based storage

-· Updated security policies
+- Updated security policies

-· Safe workplaces
+- Safe workplaces

-· Updated sanitisation and cleaning methods
+- Updated sanitisation and cleaning methods

-The fourth R, Re-engineer, is an opportunity for change, innovation, and value add.
-Re-engineering workplace strategy includes visitor management techniques which will increase the value of Facilities Management as a department, as well as engaging key stakeholders to develop the future workplace.
+The fourth R, Re-engineer, is an opportunity for change, innovation, and value addition.
+Re-engineering workplace strategy will add value to Facilities Management as a department, and engage key stakeholders to develop the future workplace.